julien-jacob/wplingua/readme.txt

 == Changelog ==

+= 2.16.5 =

+* Update plugin translations for all supported languages

 = 2.16.4 =

 * Added guidance on using a reliable email address to receive the API key